-The chemical element radon has two radiologically important isotopes that occur in nature: Rn and Rn.
+The chemical element radon has two radiologically important isotopes that occur in nature: 220Rn and 222Rn.
 Following popular usage, this document refers to the former as "thoron" and the latter as "radon."

-Radon and its short-lived progeny (decay products) are continuously produced by decay of Ra, a member of the naturally occurring U series.
-Airborne concentrations of radon's short-lived progeny (Po, Pb, Bi, and Po) are of interest due to their potential for deposition in the lung, leading to subsequent irradiation of lung tissue by alpha emissions from Po and Po.
+Radon and its short-lived progeny (decay products) are continuously produced by decay of 226Ra, a member of the naturally occurring 238U series.
+Airborne concentrations of radon's short-lived progeny (218Po, 214Pb, 214Bi, and 214Po) are of interest due to their potential for deposition in the lung, leading to subsequent irradiation of lung tissue by alpha emissions from 218Po and 214Po.

-Thoron and its short-lived progeny are continuously produced by the decay of $^{224}$ Ra, a member of the naturally occurring $^{232}$ Th series.
-Thoron and $^{216}$ Po have short half-lives: 56 s and 0.145 s, respectively.
-Lead-212 and $^{212}$ Bi are of interest due to the possibility of their being deposited in the lung and irradiating tissue with alpha emissions.
+Thoron and its short-lived progeny are continuously produced by the decay of 224Ra, a member of the naturally occurring 232Th series.
+Thoron and 216Po have short half-lives: 56 s and 0.145 s, respectively.
+212Pb and 212Bi are of interest due to the possibility of being deposited in the lung and irradiating tissue with alpha emissions from 212Bi and 212Po.